System Design Space

 Design in practice

-Design URI and link relations so consumers can use APIs without hidden tribal knowledge.
+Design URIs and link relations so consumers do not need private server-side knowledge.

 Decision quality

-Make API consistency measurable through style rules and reusable patterns.
+Make API consistency measurable through style rules and repeatable design decisions.

 Interview articulation

-Explain how API UX affects integration cost and partner time-to-market.
+Explain how API usability affects integration cost and partner time-to-market.

 Failure framing

-Reduce consumer confusion caused by inconsistent naming and semantics.
+Reduce consumer confusion caused by inconsistent names and behavior.

 Source